Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

-Royal portraiture is a centuries old tradition, but it might be called the forerunner of the posed selfie – an artfully curated image which is meant to promote and aggrandise the subject.
+Royal portraiture is a centuries-old tradition, but it might be called the forerunner of the posed selfie – an artfully curated image that is meant to promote and aggrandize the subject.

-Painted portraits have historically been the privilege of the great and the good (and perhaps the not so good!).
-In Western art, scholars believe portraiture begins with the ancient Egyptians’ stylised profile portraits, continuing through the Greeks to the Romans.
-Around the 1500’s the sitter starts to turn towards us, the viewer.
-Now we see more of their body, their clothes, their surroundings.
+Painted portraits have historically been the privilege of the great and the good (and perhaps the not-so-good!).
+In Western art, scholars believe portraiture begins with the ancient Egyptians’ stylized profile portraits, continuing through the Greeks to the Romans.
+Around the 1500s the sitter starts to turn towards us, the viewer.
+Now we see more of their body, their clothes, and their surroundings.
 Objects with symbolic meaning are often included.
 And perhaps most importantly for a modern audience, their eyes finally meet ours.

 Portraits would be found decorating the walls of palaces, civic buildings and the homes of the aristocracy and gentry.
 The earliest known British Royal portrait painted from life is of King Henry VII from 1505.

-In early portraits, the concept of authentic likeness was less important than today.
-Stylised images were the norm, presenting what the royal ‘wanted’ us to see.
-Look at this magnificent portrait of Henry VIII by Hans Holbein, proud and tall with a codpiece indicating his royal virility.
+Surprisingly, in early portraits, the concept of authentic likeness was less important than today.
+Stylized images were the norm, and presented what the royal ‘wanted’ us to see.
+For example, look at this magnificent portrait of Henry VIII by Hans Holbein, proud and tall with a codpiece indicating his royal virility.
 This painting was copied and distributed amongst Royal friends and ambassadors across the kingdom.

 The advent of photography brought new ways to record and celebrate our Royals, but also to capture them unawares.
-Promoting and preserving the Royal image is a difficult task in a digital age.
-Choreographed photographs are heavily publicised to promote the Windsor family line as having authority and longevity whilst placing them firmly in the modern age.
+Promoting and preserving the Royal image is obviously a difficult task in the digital age.
+Choreographed photographs are heavily publicized to promote the Windsor family line as having authority and longevity whilst placing them firmly in the modern age.

-As the reigning British Monarch, Her Majesty Queen Elizabeth II has been the subject of many portraits.
-Some have become national treasures; others have been heavily and vociferously criticised.
-Let’s look at some the best (and the worst) of these.
+As the former British monarch, Her Majesty Queen Elizabeth II obviously has been the subject of many portraits.
+Some have become national treasures; others have been heavily and vociferously criticized.
+Let’s look at some of the best (and the worst) of these.

 The Royal Society of Portrait Painters has a growing website archive of images and information on portraits of the Queen.

 Andrew Festing’s 1999 portrait for the Royal Hospital Chelsea received mixed reviews.
-The Queen is dressed in rich, elegant robes, showing the hint of a smile.
-Festing said of the Queen She is enormously helpful and co-operative.
-She’s very skillful at keeping an alert expression on her face.
+Queen Elizabeth is dressed in rich, elegant robes, showing a hint of a smile.
+Festing said of Queen Elizabeth that “she is enormously helpful and cooperative.
+She’s very skillful at keeping an alert expression on her face.”

-The Queen is said to prefer the Festing work to her earlier 1996 portrait by Anthony Williams.
-This showed her with care-worn wrinkles and what critics called ‘fat sausage fingers’.
-However, this calm, relaxed, painterly image shows a gorgeous use of colours.
+Queen Elizabeth II supposedly preferred the Festing work compared to her earlier 1996 portrait by Anthony Williams.
+This showed her with care-worn wrinkles and what critics called “fat sausage fingers”.
+However, this calm, relaxed, painterly image shows a gorgeous use of colors.

-No discussion of portraits of Queen Elizabeth would be complete without this controversial Lucien Freud painting.
-Many critics lambasted this tiny, expressive portrait as “a travesty”.
-Richard Morrison of the Times newspaper noted the chin has what can only be described as a six-o’clock shadow.
-Others defended the image as the most honest representation of any monarch for 150 years.
+Undeniably no discussion of portraits of Queen Elizabeth would be complete without this controversial Lucian Freud painting.
+Many critics lambasted this tiny, yet expressive portrait as “a travesty”.
+Richard Morrison of the Times newspaper noted “the chin has what can only be described as a six-o’clock shadow.”
+Others, on the contrary, defended the image as “the most honest representation of any monarch for 150 years.”

-American George Condo’s 2006 portrait was nicknamed ‘the Cabbage Patch Queen’ and almost universally hated.
-The surrealist distortions were not to the taste of the conservative British public and press.
-Brendan Kelly of the Royal Society of Portrait Painters’ called it “embarrassingly bad.”
-Condo had originally wanted to paint the Queen naked, and he called the portrait his ‘Velazquez’, saying it showed: the majestic, demented decadence of royalty.
+American George Condo’s 2006 portrait was nicknamed “the Cabbage Patch Queen’ and almost universally hated.
+The surrealist distortions were evidently not to the taste of the conservative British public and press.
+Brendan Kelly of the Royal Society of Portrait Painters called it “embarrassingly bad.”
+Condo had originally wanted to paint Queen Elizabeth II naked, and he called the portrait his “Velázquez“, saying it showed: “the majestic, demented decadence of royalty.”

-Photography has produced countless images of Elizabeth II but Chris Levine’s highly unusual and striking photograph is thought to be the only image of the Queen with her eyes closed.
+Photography has produced countless images of Elizabeth II but Chris Levine’s highly unusual and striking photograph is thought to be the only image of Queen Elizabeth with her eyes closed.

-I wanted the Queen to feel peaceful,” he said “so I asked her to rest between shots; this was a moment of stillness that just happened.
+I wanted the Queen to feel peaceful, so I asked her to rest between shots; this was a moment of stillness that just happened.
 It has such an aura about it, a power.

 But let us end with a rarely seen portrait.
 It is by Italian Pietro Annigoni, of Elizabeth II in 1954, painted for The Worshipful Company of Fishmongers in London.
 In rich and sumptuous fabrics, the young woman towers over her surroundings, assured, self-contained and confident, but with none of the masculine swagger of her ancestor Henry VIII.